 Likely, the most common goal deals with weight loss.

 Unfortunately, the goal is usually stated as something like “get healthy” or “lose weight.”

 If your goal is that nebulous, you are practically guaranteed to fail.

 Make your goal something solid.

-Things like, be able to do 1000 push-ups in a day, OR run a marathon, are much better indicators of health.
+Things like doing 1000 push-ups in a day, or running a marathon, are much better health indicators.

 She bought the dress and hung it on the outside of her closet.